Fandel-Lin/LOAM/README.md

 ### Phase 1 - Preprocessing of Metadata

-Setup `targeted_map.csv` for the index to the training/ testing(extracting) raster maps
+Setup `targeted_map.csv` for the index to the raster maps.

 Run `metedata_preprocessing.ipynb` for generating intermediate bitmaps.
 The output for this section will default to an automatically created folder `\Solution_0517`.